ExplodingCabbage/source-vs-npm/README.md

-# TODO

-* write everything
-* use real download-counts package

 # source-vs-npm

-A tool to check that the most popular npm packages contain what you get when you build them from source.
+A tool to check that npm packages contain what you get when you build them from source.

+TODO: Revise everything below

 Entry point is `auditAll.js`.
 When this is run: